2004 Mississippi Amendment 1

 Amendment 1 of 2004 is an amendment to the Mississippi Constitution that prohibited same-sex marriages from being conducted or recognized in Mississippi.
-The Amendment passed a public referendum on November 2, 2004 with 86% of voters supporting and 14% opposing.
+The Amendment passed a public referendum on November 2, 2004, with 86% of voters supporting and 14% opposing.

-When compared to all similar amendments passed in the United States, Mississippi Amendment 1 had the highest percentage of votes for the amendment, outpacing the next two states, Alabama and Tennessee, at 81%.
+When compared to all similar amendments passed in the United States, Mississippi Amendment 1 had the highest percentage of votes for the amendment, outpacing the next two states, neighboring Alabama and Tennessee, at 81%.

 Contents

 The text of the adopted amendment, which is found at Article XIV, section 263A of the Mississippi Constitution, states: